projectbtle/argXtract/README.md

 Install pre-requisites using `pip install -r requirements.txt`.

 ## Configuration
-Even though parts of the tool are generic, it does not perform zero-knowledge analysis.
+Even though the tracing and value analysis functionalities are generic, it does not perform zero-knowledge analysis.
 Some vendor-specific information is required, and must be specified in a certain format.
 Details on how to do this are given in the [documentation](docs/vendor-config.md).

 ## Execution